 - Location: Deutsches Haus (1700 Moss St.)

 Dates for 2021 Oktoberfest at the Deutsches Haus: Sept.
 24, 25, Oct 1, 2, 8, 9, 15, 16, 22, 23, 29, 30

 Fridays: 4 pm - 11 pm/ Saturdays: 1 pm - 11 pm

-Oktoberfest in New Orleans means three weekends in October packed full of German food, music and of course lots of beer.
+Oktoberfest in New Orleans means several weekends in October packed full of German food, music and of course lots of beer.

 You won’t go hungry.
 The menu this year includes traditional festival foods, Oktoberfest foods and German home cooking.
 Fast foods include French fries, chicken nuggets and other items.
 However, I’d suggest skipping those and moving right onto the grilled bratwursts on hard rolls with sauerkraut and fresh baked soft pretzels.
 If you want to sit down, the menu varies week to week, but will fall along the lines of beef goulash with Spätzle noodles, roasted pork loin with mushroom sauce or German meatloaf with bacon.